What is Shigella?

 Preventing the spread of shigellosis:

-• Wash hands with soap carefully and frequently, especially after going to the bathroom, after changing diapers, and before preparing foods or beverages.
+- Wash hands with soap and water thoroughly and frequently, especially after going to the bathroom.

 Diagnosing Shigella infections

 Many different kinds of germs can cause diarrhea, so establishing the cause will help guide treatment.
 Determining that Shigella is the cause of the illness depends on laboratory tests that identify Shigella in the stools of an infected person.
 The laboratory can also do special tests to determine which antibiotics, if any, would be best to treat the infection.

 Persons with mild infections usually recover quickly without antibiotic treatment.
 However, appropriate antibiotic treatment kills Shigella bacteria, and may shorten the illness by a few days.
 Some Shigella bacteria have become resistant to antibiotics.
 This means some antibiotics might not be effective for treatment.
 Using antibiotics to treat shigellosis can sometimes make the germs more resistant.
 Therefore, when many persons in a community are affected by shigellosis, antibiotics are sometimes used to treat only the most severe cases.
 Antidiarrheal agents such as loperamide (Imodium*) or diphenoxylate with atropine (Lomotil*) can make the illness worse and should be avoided.